outscale/packetgraph/README.md

 - hub: act as a hub device, passing packets to all connected bricks
 - nic: allow to pass packets to a NIC of the system (accelerated by DPDK)
 - print: a basic print brick to show packets flowing through it
+- antispoof: a basic mac and arp anti-spoofing brick

 Comming soon:

 - vtep: VXLAN Virtual Terminal End Point switching packets on virtual LANs
-- antispoof: a basic arp anti-spoofing brick

 # Examples